FlaSpaceInst/EZ-RASSOR/docs/CONTRIBUTING.rst

   # Create a new package in the superpackage 'autonomy' called 'ezrassor_swarm'.
   sh develop.sh new autonomy ezrassor_swarm

-  # Link only your new package and 'ezrassor_launcher'.
+  # Link only your new package and 'ezrassor_launcher', plus install dependencies.
   sh develop.sh link --only ezrassor_swarm ezrassor_launcher
+  sh develop.sh resolve

   # Build your linked packages.
   sh develop.sh build